xeaone/element/README.md

 ## API

-### Jenie.setup(options)
+### Ure.setup(options)
 The recommend entry point.
-This allows you to setup Jenie and automatically starts the router
+This allows you to setup Ure and automatically starts the router
 - `options: Object`
-	- `http: Object` Jenie.http options.
+	- `http: Object` Ure.http options.
-	- `loader: Object` Jenie.loader options.
+	- `loader: Object` Ure.loader options.
-	- `router: Object` Jenie.router options.
+	- `router: Object` Ure.router options.

-### Jenie.component
+### Ure.component
 - `define: Function` Defines a custom web component
 	- `options: Object`
 		- `name: String` **Required** the tag name
 		- `html: String` An HTML string
 		- `query: String` An querySelector
 		- `template: Element` A Element
-		- `model: Object<Any>` See Jenie.controller.model
+		- `model: Object<Any>` See Ure.controller.model
-		- `events: Object<Function>` See Jenie.controller.events
+		- `events: Object<Function>` See Ure.controller.events
-		- `modifiers: Object<Function>` See Jenie.controller.modifiers
+		- `modifiers: Object<Function>` See Ure.controller.modifiers
 		- `created: Function` Triggered once on creation
 		- `attached: Function` Triggered on each DOM attachment
 		- `detached: Function` Triggered on each DOM detachment
 		- `attributed: Function` Triggered attribute change

-### Jenie.router
+### Ure.router
 - `options: Object`
 	- `hash: Boolean` Hash URL mode.
 Default is false.
 	- `trailing: Boolean` Trailing slash.
 Default is false.
 	- `external: String, RegExp, Function` Filters URL requests.
 If true or match Router will not handle request.
 	- `container: Element` Sets the event listeners for HREFs to the container.
 Default is window.
-Jenie use event delegation
+Ure use event delegation
 	- `routes: Array`
 		- `route: Object`
 			- `path: String` Any path.
 				- `parameters: String` Named '/account/{user}', or catchalls '{\*}'
 			- `title: String` The title for the page
 			- `component: String` The name of a component
-			- `url: Object, String` URL path to JS web-component or a Jenie.loader.load Object
+			- `url: Object, String` URL path to JS web-component or a Ure.loader.load Object

-- `run: Function` Must be called after <j-view></j-view> is created
+- `run: Function` Must be called after <u-view></u-view> is created
 - `redirect: Function` Uses window.location.href which is treated like a 301 redirect for SEO
 - `add: Function`
 	- `path: String`